-Pigments, colorants and tints all refer to the same thing: that with which you color your plaster, lime wash, paint, etc. There are many different tints on the market; some natural, some synthetic.
+Pigments, colorants and tints all refer to the same thing: that with which you color your plaster, lime wash, or stucco.
+There are many different tints on the market; some natural, some synthetic.
 There are liquid colorants and powdered pigments (discussed further below).
 The powdered ones are usually natural and most are from some kind of mineral oxide.
 Oxides are great for plasters, especially lime plasters like Vasari’s.
 Oxide colors don't fade as easily as synthetic ones.
 Any fading is generally due to sun exposure.

 Here's a list of the most common colorants used to tint plasters and paints.
 They’re referred to by their common name or a designated letter (don’t expect it to make sense):